COVID-19 Law Advocacy Topics A-Z Training Wrights' Blog Wrightslaw Store Yellow Pages for Kids

 [Insert name of Contact Person or "School IEP Team Members"]

-I have serious concerns about this proposed plan.
-I want members of my child's IEP team to address these concerns.
+I have concerns about this plan and request that my child's IEP team members address these concerns.

-Jamie has learning disabilities, attention problems, mild cerebral palsy, and other neurological and developmental problems.
-He requires individualized special education services to address his unique needs and circumstances.
+As you know, Jamie has learning disabilities, attention problems, mild cerebral palsy, and other neurological and developmental problems.
+He requires individualized special education services to meet his unique needs and circumstances.

-Between my child's disabilities and the realities of our family's lives, the services provided by the school are not meeting his needs.
+Between my child's disabilities and the realities of our family's lives, the services proposed by the school will not meet his needs.

-[Add details about the problem.
-For example, my child and I do not understand the assignments, the assignment are not modified, I have trouble accessing the online instruction, the time for online instruction conflicts with my work schedule, we struggle with work refusal, my child is depressed and misses his teacher, my child is not getting speech therapy, or my child does not respond to virtual instruction.]
+[Add details about this problem.
+For example, my child and I do not understand the assignments, the assignments are not modified, I cannot access the online instruction, the time for online instruction conflicts with my work schedule, my child is depressed and misses his teacher, we struggle with work refusal, my child is not getting speech therapy, or my child is not responding to virtual instruction.]

-• three 20 minute sessions with the speech language pathologist each week
+• three 30-minute sessions with the speech-language pathologist each week

-• two 25 minute sessions with the occupational therapy each week
+• two 25-minute sessions with the occupational therapist each week

-In the two months since the school closed in mid-March, the school is providing:
+In the months since the school closed, Jamie received:

-• packets of materials that are not related to his needs, instructional level, interests, or grade
+• packets of photocopied materials that are not related to his needs, instructional level, interests, or grade

-• one 30 minute session with the speech language pathologist in two months
+• one 30-minute virtual session with the speech-language pathologist

-Jamie's teachers offer zoom meetings but his dad and I work full-time so it is impossible for us to participate in these meetings or supervise him.
+Jamie's teachers offered Zoom meetings.
+His dad and I work full time so it is impossible for us to participate in these meetings or supervise him.
 For a while, Jamie was trying.
-Since he has received no instruction that meets his needs, he is giving up on the school and himself.
+Since he hasn't received instruction that meets his needs, he is giving up on school and himself.

 The school seems to assume that parents have the training, expertise, and TIME to educate their children with disabilities.
 Although we try to help Jamie, he is falling further and further behind.
-I am so disappointed in the school and I feel so helpless.
+I am so disappointed in the school.
+I feel helpless in making sure Jamie gets the services he needs.

-I have not had a chance to express my concerns.
-I cannot consent to this "Contingency Learning Plan" [or the amendment to my child's IEP] as proposed by the school.
-Any changes to Jamie's services will have to be made in a meeting with his IEP team.
+I cannot consent to this "Contingency Learning Plan" [or an amendment to my child's IEP] as proposed by the school.
+Any changes to the special education and related services in Jamie's IEP will have to be made in a meeting with his IEP team and me.

-I am requesting a IEP meeting by video or phone.
+I am requesting an IEP meeting by video or phone.

 I am requesting Extended School Year (ESY) services.

-If we cannot agree on how to provide appropriate services for my child while the school remains closed, I am requesting that we convene an IEP meeting within 30 days of school re-opening to discuss compensatory educational services.
+If we cannot agree on how to provide appropriate services to my child while the school remains closed, I request that we convene an IEP meeting within 30 days of the school re-opening to discuss compensatory educational services.

-I look forward to working with the IEP team to develop a plan to address my child's unique needs.
+I look forward to working with the IEP team to develop a plan to address my child's unique needs and the educational losses he continues to experience.
 Thank you.

 Sincerely,